LucasBarretto86/LearningMarkdown/readme.md

 A relative path refers to a location that is relative to a current directory.
 Relative paths make use of two special symbols, a dot (.) and a double-dot (..), which translate into the current directory and the parent directory.
 Double dots are used for moving up in the hierarchy.
 A single dot represents the current directory itself.

-In the #### Example directory structure below, assume you used Windows Explorer to navigate to D:\Data\Shapefiles\Soils.
+In the example directory structure below, assume you used Windows Explorer to navigate to D:\Data\Shapefiles\Soils.
 After navigating to this directory, a relative path will use D:\Data\Shapefiles\Soils as the current directory (until you navigate to a new directory, at which point the new directory becomes the current directory).
 The current directory is sometimes referred to as the root directory.

 *Reference:* [Paths explained](#paths)